 The principle findings of this large survey are that there is substantial unmet need related to breathlessness, with individuals who have limiting breathlessness not seeking healthcare and furthermore, a substantial number who had done so reporting that they had not found it effective.

 The study confirms the importance of established factors reported to be associated with breathlessness including obesity, physical inactivity, smoking and aging.6,7

+While 20% of our sample reported breathlessness, this is higher than a previous population survey results that reported a prevalence of 8.9% in a smaller sample (~10.000).8 As previously described in epidemiological studies,9 about 60% of those presenting with limiting breathlessness (MRC dyspnoea score of 3 to 5) in our sample were aged ≥60 years.

 Significance of the findings